codeonlyjs/website/content/guide/routerDetails.md

   steps that notify that the old route will be left and the new route will be entered.

-Within each phase, the Router both fires general events that anyone can listen for and targeted calls to the route managers of the route being left and the route being entered.
+Within each phase, the Router fires fires two kinds of events:

+  1. general events that anyone can listen for and
+  2. targeted calls to the route managers of the route being left and the route being entered.

-The full set of steps is as follows:
+The full sequence of events is as follows:

 Firstly, Phase 1, the cancellable, async "may navigate" phase starts: